-Of course, pizza purveyors are going to tell us that a small (12-inch) pizza should serve at least two people.
+Of course, pizza purveyors will argue that the damage is mitigated because a small (12-inch) pizza should serve at least two people.

 They’re called “small” for a reason.

 And what we don’t eat the night before usually gets finished the following day, sometimes for breakfast.
 All 2,000 calories gone, or rather, gone to our bellies.